ARMmbed/Handbooks_v2/index.md

 3. **Advanced Development**: how to write, debug, publish and document your own code, as well as using external toolchains.

 4. **The mbed Community**: where to get help, how to contribute to the community, and educational resources.

+Note: this handbook is for v2.
+We'll be releasing a new handbook for v3 shortly.